criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/4-normalized-estimator.md

  - Discard the lines with high weights, effectively setting the weight to 0, and not using those data at all.
  - Or cap the importance weight, replacing $w$ by $min(x,c)$.
 This method allows to use reward observed on datapoints where $w>c$, it just does not rely on it too much.

-Can we do something similar when applying our approximation ?
+Can we do something similar when applying our approximation?
 The answer is yes.
 To do that, we need a finer definition of the event 'the action is not explored enough'.
 We propose the following definition:

 Let $U$ an uniform random variable in interval $[0;1]$, independent from anything else.
 We will say that the action $A$ is 'unexplored' if $w(A) > c \times U $. \\
 This definition is motivated by the following equality: